WenxueCui/CSNet-Pytorch/README.md

 * Editing the path of trained model in file `test.py` and `test_new.py`.

-* For CSNet testing in terms of subrate=0.1:  (<span style="color: green">
-ps: For this testing code, there is a big gap compared with the result in paper.
+* For CSNet testing in terms of subrate=0.1:  (**ps: For this testing code, there is a big gap compared with the result in the publised paper.
 And I am confused about it.
-If you know the reason, please tell me.
-Thanks very much! </span>)
+If you know the reason, please let me know.
+Thanks very much!**)

 ```python test.py --sub_rate=0.1 --block_size=32```